irshad/RuffNotes/README.md

 Hi.
-I'm Irshad Ali a hard-working engineering graduate specialized in "Electronic Communication Engineering" and passionate about computers and technology.
+I'm <b>Irshad Ali</b> a hard-working engineering graduate specialized in "Electronic Communication Engineering" and passionate about computers and technology.
 Along with my graduation i learned UI development HTML, CSS, Javascript, JQuery, ReactJs and also being a designer i am very good at Photoshop & Illustrator

 # RuffNotes

- Ruff Notes is simple single sheet note taking application that helps you to take notes in different formats like (.txt .doc .html)
+ Ruff Notes is simple single sheet note taking application that helps you to take notes in different formats like <br>
+ (.txt .doc .html)

  ## Wishlist